-- Always and only use CodeWhisperer under an AWS account which is approved by BT. - Comply with AWS Service Terms / Acceptable Use policies.
-AWS can terminate accounts and services for acceptable use policy violations. - Comply with all applicable BT Policies, Standards and any guidelines which may be applicable to the use of CodeWhisperer. - Only use CodeWhisperer for existing day to day activities.
-If you intend to do something new as a result of the functionalities CodeWhisperer offers, a new Solution Impact Assessment/Privacy Impact Assessment is required. - Continue to utilize any automated vulnerability or malware detection tools and ensure that all security requirements for the project you are working on are followed.
+- Always and only use Amazon Q Developer under your professional BT AWS account. - Comply with AWS Responsible Use Policy, AWS Service Terms, Acceptable Use Policy and Amazon Q Developer User Guide.
+AWS can terminate accounts and services for acceptable use policy violations. - Comply with all applicable BT Policies, Standards, and any guidelines which may be applicable to the use of Amazon Q Developer, including BT's Software Engineering Code of Conduct. - Only use Amazon Q Developer for existing day to day activities.
+If you intend to do something new as a result of the functionalities Amazon Q Developer offers, a new Solution Impact Assessment/Privacy Impact Assessment is required. - Continue to utilize any automated vulnerability or malware detection tools and ensure that all security requirements for the project you are working on are followed. - Check and validate any libraries you want to import for security and accuracy and only import libraries that are up to BT standards.
+Please follow guidance available at: Using Software Libraries Software Engineering Handbook - Confluence (bt.com).